digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 # An Open Science project

 The open science describes a working method in science that share the entire research process and data to the relevant actors (Academia, Industry, Public authorities, citizen groups, ...).
-The goal is to diffuse the latest knowladges and improve the participation, the innovation process, the creativity and the trust in science ([[biblio._]]).
+The goal is to diffuse the latest knowledge and improve the participation, the innovation process, the creativity and the trust in science ([[biblio._]]).